 All accepted manuscripts (i.e., all of the types listed above plus the invited ASN symposia and the ASN Addresses) have been reviewed by external expert reviewers as well as members of the editorial board.

-Currently, The American Naturalist publishes several papers each month as e-articles.
-Since 2003, these papers have provided affordable open access and typeset color art to the authors.
+The American Naturalist publishes several papers each month as e-articles.
+These papers provide affordable typeset color art for the authors.
 They are, in all other respects, identical to papers published in print: they appear in the print and online table of contents (with page numbers beginning with an "E," e.g., pp. E7-E13), they are indexed by Medline and the other abstracting services that index the journal, and they can be downloaded as a typeset PDF file, the appearance of which is indistinguishable from PDFs of printed papers.
-The choice of appearing as an open access e-article is available to all authors, though the number that can appear with each issue is limited.

 Authors who wish to make corrections to their own published material should e-mail the journal office.